 - 1. The Board of Directors may appoint, from among its members, an Executive Committee, on which the Chairman and the Chief Executive Officer, if any, will sit. - 2.
-If the Board of Directors creates an Executive Committee, it will establish the composition thereof, which will reflect the composition of the Board, and the Board will determine the rules of operation of the Executive Committee. - 3.
+If the Board of Directors creates an Executive Committee, it will establish the composition thereof, which must include at least two non-executive directors -one of them being an independent director-.
+The Board of Directors will reflect the composition of the Board, and the Board will also determine the rules of operation of the Executive Committee. - 3.
 The powers of the Executive Committee will be those that, in each case, are delegated by the Board, with the limitations set forth in the Law, in the Company's By-laws and in these Regulations. - 4.
 The Executive Committee will meet as often as it is called by its Chairman or whoever replaces him/her in his/her absence, as occurs in the event of vacancy, leave, or incapacity, and will be validly assembled when the majority of its members attend the meeting, either personally or by representation. - 5.
 The appointment of members of the Executive Committee and the permanent delegation of powers from the Board on the same will require the favourable vote of at least two thirds of the members of the Board of Directors. - 6.
-The Executive Committee will inform the Board of the main matters it addresses and the decisions it makes thereon at its meetings. - 7.
+The Executive Committee will inform the Board of the main matters it addresses discussed and the decisions taken at its meetings, and a copy of the minutes of each meeting of the Executive Committee must be sent or delivered to each member of the Board and the decisions it makes thereon at its meetings. - 7.
 The Chairman and Secretary of the Board of Directors will also be the Chairman and Secretary of the Executive Committee. - 8.
 The resolutions of the Committee will be adopted by the majority of the members attending the meeting in person or represented by proxy and will be validated and binding without the need for later ratification by the full Board of Directors, notwithstanding that foreseen in article 45 of these Regulations.